Lupang Hinirang: Proposed lyrical revisions

-In 2018, Senate president Vicente Sotto III criticized the final line, "ang mamatay nang dahil sa 'yo" (literally "to die because of you [the country]" and translated above as "For us, thy sons to suffer and die."), in reference to Horace's Dulce et decorum est pro patria mori as "defeatist", but a proposed recvision with a message of commitment to defending the country's independence drew popular backlash.
+In 2018, Senate president Vicente Sotto III criticized the final line, "ang mamatay nang dahil sa 'yo" (literally "to die because of you [the country]" and translated above as "For us, thy sons to suffer and die."), in reference to Horace's Dulce et decorum est pro patria mori as "defeatist", but a proposed revision with a message of commitment to defending the country's independence drew popular backlash.
 In 2013, musician Joey Ayala, tampered with the national anthem in a forum by changing the last line to "ang magmahal nang dahil sa 'yo" ("to love for the country") and arranged the time signature from 4/4 to 6/8, drawing mixed reactions from the public.
 In 2018, Senate President Tito Sotto suggested that last line should be revised to "ang ipaglaban ang kalayaan mo" ("to defend your freedom") as it reflects the commitment of the Filipinos to defend the country's independence, but his suggestion was not well-received online.